PEXANE2/azure-docs.tr-tr/articles/machine-learning/team-data-science-process/hive-walkthrough.md

     hive -e "select month, count(*) from nyctaxidb.trip group by month;"

-Bu bize şu çıktıyı verir:
+Bu komut aşağıdaki çıktıyı üretir:

     1       14776615
     2       13990176